leolorence12345/Nutrition-video-analysis/README.md

 ffmpeg -i input.mp4 output_%03d.jpeg
 ```

-The models included in the Nutrition5k paper were trained and evaluated on every fifth frame sampled from each video.
 The repository includes `scripts/extract_frames.sh` and `scripts/extract_frames_sampled.sh` to help with frame extraction from the downloaded dataset.

 #### Overhead RGB-D Images
 After downloading the dataset, the `imagery/realsense_overhead/` directory contains RGB, raw depth, and colorized depth images organized by dish ID.
 Raw depth images are encoded as 16-bit integer images with depth units of 10,000 (i.e. 1 meter = 10,000 units).
 The colorized depth images provide a human-readable visualization of the depth map, with closer objects in blue and further objects in red.
 All depth values are rounded to a maximum of 0.4m (4,000 depth units), which exceeds the height of our food scanning rig.